Drnk-28/discord.js-select-menu-simple/README.md

 This is a simple example of a dropdown/select menu using `discord.js`
 ### How to run this repository
 - You need node.js v16 or higher
+- install the latest version of `npm i discord.js`
 - download this repository or clone using `git clone`
-- This is the file in `config.json`
+- fill in requirements `config.json`
 ```json
 {
   "prefix": "b!",